 Tracking Your Local SEO Progress

-Tracking your local SEO progress is essential to understanding what's working and what's not.
-You can use tools like Google Analytics and analytics & reporting services to track your website traffic, engagement, and conversion rates.
+analytics & reporting services to track your website traffic, engagement, and conversion rates.
 You can also use tools like Ahrefs and Moz to track your keyword rankings and backlinks.

 Don't track too many metrics at once, as this can be overwhelming and make it difficult to understand what's really important.
 Focus on the metrics that matter most to your business, such as website traffic and conversion rates.